peisuke/UnsupervisedDataAugmentation.pytorch/README.md

 # Unsupervised Data Augmentation

-Unsupervised Data Augmentation (UDA) for pytorch.
+Unofficial implementation of Unsupervised Data Augmentation (UDA) for pytorch.

 - https://arxiv.org/abs/1904.12848

-Coming soon.
+It is not work.
+Comming soon!